Four ways you can find out about me and my photography:

 My heart sinks when photography-savvy peers or other people talk first about an image’s sharpness or subject positioning.
 Worse still, they commend its use of the “rule” of thirds, or some other photographic convention instead of describing how it makes them feel.
 But I don’t say this to be superior.
 That way of appreciating photographs is passed onto new photographers mostly by photography teachers like me!

 It’s not just about light!

 It is not only photography rule reductionism that we inflict on upcoming photographers.
 We are always going on about The Light.
 “It’s all about the light!” we insist.

 Remember that some of the most impactful images that you have seen could be described as poorly exposed or were captured in flat, less than inspiring light.

-If I can’t persuade my students to put away their thousands-of-dollars-worth of camera gear, and to walk around with only a cardboard viewfinder for a while, I ask them, at least for a day or two, switch everything to auto and think only about subject matter, story and composition.
-Don’t ”look for interesting light before you look for interesting subject matter.”
+If I can’t persuade my students to put away their thousands-of-dollars-worth of camera gear, and to walk around with only a cardboard viewfinder for a while, I ask them, at least for a day or two, don’t ”look for interesting light before you look for interesting subject matter.”
 Look for story and feeling.
 If you can, of course, wait for or create great light—that’s how I

 spend invest a lot of my time!
-But remember, the subject is usually the baby, not the bathwater.
+The subject is usually the baby, not the bathwater!

 Remember something else: if you are the artist, you decide.

 I teach compositional conventions, of course I do: rule of thirds, balance, tension, leading lines, recession and the rest.
 But only so we can make intelligent choices about using or avoiding their sometimes helpful but often “by the numbers” results.

 There’s more, but I think its about time we went and made some photographs …